 Jackson Square

 The “town square” of New Orleans, as it were, Jackson Square is a geographic lynchpin for the entirety of the French Quarter, so expect it to be filled with food vendor booths for the duration of the fest, and as vibrant as ever.
-It will also be the location of many of the French Quarter Festival’s special events, including the opening-day second line and the St. Louis Cathedral annual spring concert.
+It will also be the location of many of the French Quarter Festival’s special events, including the opening-day ceremony and parade.

 Bourbon Street